 5. Suicidal Ideation

 The depression leads to thoughts of suicide.
 You might not actually feel suicidal but sometimes the depression can get to the point where you just want it to stop.
 This feeling often leads to thoughts of suicide even if you are not actually planning on killing yourself.
 If the depression reaches this point you need amphetamine addiction treatment.
-For a treatment center nearest you call 800-768-8728, before it’s too late.
+For a treatment center nearest you call 800-768-8728(Who Answers?), before it’s too late.

 Most drug withdrawal causes agitation, whether this agitation is due to not having the drug or the drug cravings is unknown.
 Most people who experience drug withdrawal go through a period of extreme agitation where they won’t be able to sit still or concentrate on anything as the drug leaves their system.